-As mentioned earlier, the fieldwork was conducted to address two major studies (Chapters 4 and 5).
+As mentioned earlier, fieldwork was conducted to implement two major studies (Chapters 4 and 5).
 The analysis in Chapter 4 is based on both descriptive and inferential statistics.
 Descriptive statistics mostly describe the present status of the various components in the communities; the observations from the field study are also provided.
 Inferential statistical analysis is used to test hypotheses of the proposed model for a sustainable CBDWS.
-The significance test was initiated with an examination of a null hypothesis (H_0) for each sub-hypothesis (H_1).
-Two way contingency tables were developed and tested performing the chi-square test.
-Significance of the relationship in two way contingency tables was tested using the Pearson chi-square (X^{2}{p}) , and the Wilks' likelihood ratio (X^{2}{w}) tests (Legendre and Legendre, 1998).
-As all test results agreed with each other at a significance level of 0.05, only X^{2}{p} test results were reported.
+The significance test was initiated with an examination of a null hypothesis ( $H_0$ ) for each sub-hypothesis ( $H_1$ ).
+Two way contingency tables were developed, and tested performing the chi-square test.
+Significance of the relationship in two way contingency tables was tested using the Pearson chi-square $(X_p^2)$ , and the Wilks' likelihood ratio $(X_w^2)$ tests (Legendre and Legendre, 1998).
+As all test results agreed with each other at a significance level of 0.05, only $X_p^2$ test results were reported.
 Computations were performed using the XLSTAT software version 2013.4 by Addinsoft SARL.

 3.2.
-SURVEY -- STAKEHOLDERS' PRIORITIES AND SUBJECTIVITIES
+SURVEY -- STAKEHOLDER PRIORITIES AND SUBJECTIVITIES